Slavus54/towns-api/README.md

 Open REST API about european towns and context of them: old cathedrals and fortresses.

-More than 480 european towns with coordinates and country TLD.
+570 european towns with coordinates and country TLD.

 You can use geocoding based on searching with *centum.js* library.